netbymatt/ws4kp/.github/ISSUE_TEMPLATE/bug_report.md

 Please include:
 * Web browser and OS
-* Forecast Information text block from the very bottom of the web page
+* Headend Information text block from the very bottom of the web page